-Although risk scores have existed for nearly a century \citep[see e.g., a parole violation model in][]{burgess1928factors}, many of them are built \textit{ad hoc}.
-This is partly because risk scores are often used in applications where models must satisfy requirements related to qualities such as interpretability, usability, or fairness \citep[see e.g., requirements on ``face validity" and ``user friendliness" in][]{than2014development}.
-Building a risk score that satisfies these requirements necessitates precise control over multiple model properties, such as monotonicity \citep{gupta2016monotonic}, group sparsity \citep{kessler2005world}, prediction \citep{reilly2006translating} and calibration \citep{pleiss2017fairness}.
-Since existing classification methods do not provide control over such a diverse properties off-the-shelf, risk scores are built by combining them with heuristics and expert judgment \citep[e.g., preliminary feature selection, logistic regression, scaling, and rounding as in][]{antman2000timi}.
-In some cases, risk scores are hand-crafted by a panel of experts (see e.g., the CHADS$_2$ score in Figure \ref{Fig::ExampleRiskScore}, or the National Early Warning Score of \citealt{mcginley2012national}).
-As we will show, such approaches may produce a model that violates requirements, or that performs poorly relative to the best risk score that can be built using the same dataset.
-The lack of a formal guarantee complicates model development: when a risk score performs poorly, a practitioner cannot tell if this is due to heuristics used in the training pipeline or overly restrictive constraints.
+Although risk scores have existed for nearly a century \citep[see e.g.,][]{burgess1928factors}, many of these models are still built \emph{ad hoc}.
+This is partly because risk scores are often developed for applications where models must adhere to constraints related to interpretability and usability~\citep[see e.g., requirements on ``face validity" and ``user friendliness" in][]{than2014development}.
+Handling such constraints necessitates precise control over multiple elements of a model, from its choice of features to their relationship with the predicted outcome~\citep[e.g., monotonicity of the predictions with respect to the feature values, see][]{gupta2016monotonic}, to performance on specific subgroups~\citep{feldman2015certifying,pleiss2017fairness}.
+Since existing classification methods do not provide control over all these elements, risk scores are typically built using heuristics and expert judgment~\citep[e.g., preliminary feature selection, followed by logistic regression on the chosen features, scaling, and rounding as outlined by][]{antman2000timi}.
+In some cases, risk scores are hand-crafted by a panel of experts~\citep[see e.g., the CHADS$_2$ score in Figure \ref{Fig::ExampleRiskScore}, or the National Early Warning Score of][]{mcginley2012national}.
+As we will show, such ad hoc approaches may produce a model that violates important requirements, or that performs poorly relative to the best risk score that can be built using the same dataset.
+In such cases, the lack of a formal guarantee further complicates model development: when a risk score performs poorly, one cannot tell if this is due to the use of heuristics, or due to overly restrictive constraints.